wouterbulten/slacjs/README.md

 ## Installation

-SLACjs uses *bower* and *gulp* to manage dependencies and build the project.
+SLACjs uses *bower* and *gulp* to manage dependencies and build the project; both can be installed using *npm*.
 Make sure that you have *npm* installed and then run:

-`npm install --global gulp` (Only required if you do not have gulp installed)
+1. Install gulp globally (only do this if you do not have gulp installed yet):
+	`npm install --global gulp`
+2. Install project dependencies:
 	`npm install`
+3. Install all bower dependencies:
 	`bower install`

+## Running SLACjs locally

+A local version of SLACjs with simulated data can be run using:

 `gulp serve`

-This will install all dependencies and start a development server on localhost:3000.
+This will start a development server on localhost:3000 using *BrowserSync*.
 All ES6 modules are compiled to a single ES5 compatible javascript file (including sourcemaps for development).

+## Building & tools

+To just build the files, without running the server, the following can be used:

+`gulp build`

+The previous build can be cleared using:

+`gulp clean`

+Individual parts of the project can be built using one of the sub tasks:

+`gulp build-html`

+`gulp build-js`

+`gulp build-polyfill`

+`gulp build-styles`

+`gulp build-vendor`

 ## Libraries & Third-party software